 Where to stay in Coba?

 We stopped in Macario Gomez, between Coba and Tulum, at Alfredo and Eliza’s eco-project.
-They are fabulous hosts we found via AirBNB.
+They are fabulous hosts we found via Airbnb.
 They have created a simple but cosy place for travellers who wish to escape the crowds and have a more authentic experience.
-This accommodation will not suit everybody: shower and dry toilets are outside, and there is no electricity.
+But this accommodation will not suit everybody: shower and dry toilets are outside, and there is no electricity.

 You can also go to Coba as a day trip from Tulum where you will find plenty of accommodation options, from big resorts to hostels and campsites.